 Arriving at Point Udall softened the annoyance from all the wrong turns.
 The view is grand.
 Back in 2000, they installed the Millennium Monument which is a sundial marking the azimuth of the first sunrise that year.
-Since this is the first place that American soils sees the sunrise (rise on the east, set on the west), I was happy to stand here in the blazing hot sun and take in the breathtaking view and fresh air.
-Not only will you feel a sense of freedom up here, the monument is free to visit.
+Since this is the first place that American soils see the sunrise (rise on the east, set on the west), I was happy to stand here in the blazing hot sun and take in the breathtaking view and fresh air.
+Not only will you feel a sense of freedom up here, but the monument is also free to visit.

 Lastly, there’s no way I could miss a tour of the Cruzan Rum Distillery and more importantly bring some of the flavored rum home!

-Been to the US or British Virgin Islands?
+Been to the US or the British Virgin Islands?
 What did you think?
 Sound off in the comments about the best places to explore.